How to approach investors now? Startup fundraising in 2025

 Weā€™re not gonna lie.
 Fundraising is a time-consuming experience.
-As you can see in the chart below, entrepreneurs typically spend more than 4 months in fundraising mode, but to be honest, you should treat it like a permanent activity or full-time job.
-At least this is what we learned from our fundraising consulting experience.
+As you can see in the chart below, entrepreneurs typically spend more than 4 months in fundraising mode… or even longer.

 TL;DR ā€“ tips and tricks on how to fundraise